hpi-swa-lab/babylonian-programming-smalltalk/packages/Babylonian-Core.package/BPTraceRegistry.class/README.md

-This class is only necessary to make access to this global variable thread-safe.
+This class is has two purposes: 1) make access to this global object thread-safe 2) provide garbage collection for orphaned examples.